Senior Policy Advisor

 Reports Directly To: Senior Director of Policy and Advocacy

 Works Directly With: Global Policy and Advocacy Team, Washington DC office staff, Research and Learning Team, Media Relations Team, Digital Team, Matrix Root Causes of Conflict Team, Regional and Country Teams, and the Technical Support Unit.

 Knowledge and Experience

 - Graduate degree in international relations, development, public policy or related fields of study.

-- 7 to 10 years of relevant professional experience working on civilian-military issues and/or Sahel policy issues.
+- 6-10 years of relevant professional experience working on civilian military or Americas policy issues.